FZ-HANNOU/Omega-X/PropertyOntology/README.md

 - Categorical individuals of type `prop:Category` are used as property values `ets:PropertyValue` in case of qualitative Datasets.

+- `prop:Unit` can be used to define units for values.
+We recommend using [QUDT Unit](https://qudt.org/schema/qudt/Unit) ontology for a taxonomy of units.
+For units not covered, new instances can be defined through `prop:Unit`.

 ## **Verisons compatibility**
 - This version 1.1 distinguishes property kinds from properties of interests which remains compatible with previous version where both where under property.
 It enables to provide more descriptions about the properties.